 Restoring with a custom setup

-Even though the example above is for standard Salesforce objects, you can restore in a similar way for many different setups.
+Even though the example above is for standard Salesforce objects, similarly, you can restore this way for many different setups.
 For example the same process could be used for an org with custom objects with child and grandchild relationships:

 Future plans and feedback